zy963/12740-CO-dect/index.md

 ### Methodology

 #### Phenomena of Interest
+temperature; gas density; PIR

+- Temperature of the exhaust pipe
+Temperature is the measurement of hotness or coldness.
+<u> how to caliberate
-- Describe the physical phenomena of interest, e.g. physical principles, static and dynamic behavior, and signal characteristics
+Describe the physical phenomena of interest, e.g. physical principles, static and dynamic behavior, and signal characteristics

 #### Sensors Used